plumpNation/itslearning-offline-ws/examples/4/README.md

 4. Offline fallback to basic template
 =====================================

-This example builds on the Cache API example
+A basic example of how to serve offline content that is precached when the user installs a ServiceWorker.

 ## What is in the page?
 1. An HTML page to load the example.